tlsfuzzer/tlslite-ng/README.md

 tlslite-ng **CANNOT** verify certificates - you must use external means to check if the certificate is the expected one.

-Because python execution environmnet uses hash tables to store variables (that includes functions, objects and classes) it's very hard to create implementations that are timing attack resistant.
+Because python execution environment uses hash tables to store variables (that includes functions, objects and classes) it's very hard to create implementations that are timing attack resistant.
 Additionally, all integers use arbitrary precision arithmentic, so binary operations